Farama-Foundation/Arcade-Learning-Environment/docs/environments/chopper_command.md

 ## Description

 You control a helicopter and must protect truck convoys.
-To that end, you need to shoot down enemy aircraft.A mini-map is displayed at the bottom of the screen.
+To that end, you need to shoot down enemy aircraft.
+A mini-map is displayed at the bottom of the screen.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareID=921)